Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Considerations for Multiple Parameters

 \subsection{Optimal design for generalized raking with multiple parameters}

-The approaches detailed so far for IPW estimators extend easily to GR estimators by the reasoning of Section \ref{S:OptimalDesignRaking}.
-Let $\epsilon_{i,p}$ be the residual from the least squares regression of $h_i(\beta_p)$ on $h_i^*(\beta_p)$ and, possibly, other covariates such as $h_i^*(\beta_{p'})$ for $p \neq p'$.
-Denote $\sigma^{(\epsilon)}_{p,k}$ for the standard deviation of $\epsilon_{i,p}$ within stratum $k$.
-Then, the independent allocation and weighted A-optimality strategies for GR estimators are given by replacing $\sigma_{p,k}$ with $\sigma_{p,k}^{(\epsilon)}$ in Equations (\ref{eq:3.2.1}) and (\ref{eq:WrightArray}) respectively.
+The approaches detailed so far for IPW estimators extend naturally to GR estimators by the arguments of Section \ref{S:OptimalDesignRaking}.
+Let $\epsilon_{i,p}$ be the residual from the least squares regression of $\mathbf{h}_{i,p}$ on the full set of raking variables $\mathbf{h}^*_i$.
+Denote by $\sigma^{(\epsilon)}_{p,k}$ the standard deviation of $\epsilon_{i,p}$ within stratum $k$.
+Then, the independent allocation and prioritized A-optimality strategies for GR estimators are given by replacing $\sigma_{p,k}$ with $\sigma_{p,k}^{(\epsilon)}$ in Equations (\ref{eq:3.2.1}) and (\ref{eq:WrightArray}) respectively.

 Although \cite{Chen2022} showed that the optimal designs for IPW and GR often lead to similar efficiencies for a single parameter, this formulation suggests that the multiple parameter setting is more complicated.
-In the single parameter setting, the IPW and GR designs only differ when the standard deviations of residuals differ across strata.
+In the single parameter setting, the IPW and GR designs only differ when residualizing the influence functions on the calibration variables changes the distribution of within-stratum variances across strata.
 In the multiple parameters setting, the designs will also differ when the correlation between the raking variables and the true influence functions differ across parameters.
-For instance, if the optimal IPW designs for parameters $p$ and parameter $p'$ are different, and $h^*(\beta_p)$ is highly correlated with $h(\beta_p)$ but $h^*(\beta_{p'})$ and $h(\beta_{p'})$ are lowly correlated, then the A-optimal design will closely resemble the optimal design for $\hat{\beta}_{p'}$ since raking alone will lead to small variance of $\hat{\beta_p}$.
+For instance, if the optimal designs for the $p$-th and $p'$-th parameters are different, and $\mathbf{h}^*_{i,p}$ is highly correlated with $\mathbf{h}_{i,p}$ but $\mathbf{h}^*_{i,p'}$ and $\mathbf{h}_{i,p'}$ are weakly correlated, then the A-optimal design will closely resemble the optimal design for $\hat{\boldsymbol{\beta}}_{p'}$ since raking alone will lead to small variance for $\hat{\boldsymbol{\beta}}_p$.
 In the measurement error setting, this occurs when the variables relating to one parameter are measured with high error, but for another parameter they are measured with low error.
 The data example in Section \ref{s:DataExample} highlights this phenomenon.